sudheer628/vehicle-horoscope/README.md

 # vehicle-horoscope
-this small python code will tell you whether vehicle registration is suitable to you according to your horoscope lucky number, date of birth
+this small python code will tell you whether vehicle registration is suitable or not (according to your horoscope lucky number, date of birth).